Panamanian golden frog

-The Panamanian golden frog (Atelopus zeteki), also known as Cerro Campana stubfoot toad and other names, (Note: Other common names include Golden frog, Golden arrow poison frog, Zetek's frog, and Zetek's golden frog.) is a species of toad endemic to Panama.
+The Panamanian golden frog (Atelopus zeteki), also known as the Panamanian golden toad, Zetek's golden frog, and Cerro Campana stubfoot toad and other names, (Note: Other common names include Golden frog, Golden arrow poison frog, Zetek's frog, and Zetek's golden frog.) is a species of toad endemic to Panama.
 Panamanian golden frogs inhabit the streams along the mountainous slopes of the Cordilleran cloud forests of west-central Panama.
 While the IUCN lists it as Critically Endangered, it may in fact have been extinct in the wild since 2007.
 Individuals have been collected for breeding in captivity in a bid to preserve the species.
-The alternative common name, Zetek's golden frog, and the epithet zeteki both commemorate the entomologist James Zetek.